Grasshoppers

 1.)
 Check regularly for signs of grasshoppers, especially when it’s dry

 The best way to prevent a grasshopper infestation (or any bug infestation really) is to catch them as soon as possible.
+So make sure to look over your cannabis plants on a regular basis.

 3.)
 Insecticidal soaps